...

 Mastiha is a spice that must be mixed with salt or sugar to temper its strength because it is potent and can overwhelm the dish’s flavor.
 If you wish to use mastiha, grind the frozen drops in a mortar and pestle.
 Measure what you have, and following a 1:10 ratio, mix it with salt or sugar.
 As with all-powerful spices, mastiha is usually added in small amounts.
 A little goes a long way.

-How to enjoy Mastiha
+How to Enjoy Mastiha

 Mastiha, Mastiha: A Unique Herbal Spirit from Greece